 responsible for implementation of the following agreements :

 • The Council of Europe Convention on Preventing and Combating Violence against Women and Domestic Violence, adopted in Istanbul on 11 May 2011 (entered into force on 20 February 2015)

 • The UN Convention on the Elimination of All Forms of Discrimination against Women, adopted in New York on 18th December 1979 (entered into force on 16 June 2015)

 • The Convention on Action against Trafficking in Human Beings, adopted in Warsaw on 16 May 2005 (entered into force on 11 April 2016).

 The Women’s Rights Committee and Monaco Statistics (IMSEE) are publishing a third study on abuse perpetrated against women in Monaco.
-The publication sets out the key data that is available for 2021 and examines incidents of abuse according to various measurable indicators.
-The information has been analysed by Monaco Statistics, which collected it from a...Read more
+The publication sets out the key data that is available...Read more